jprieton/underscores-webpack/README.md

 ## Generate entry poitns

-In the `webpack.config.js` file there are two entry points `styles` and `woocommerce` (commented, uncomment if you check *WooCommerce boilerplate* option when you generate your theme), we need create the files associated to these entry points
+In the `webpack.config.js` file there are two entry points, `styles` and `woocommerce`, we need create the files associated to these entry points executing in terminal the following commands:

 ```bash
 # Create the required directories